ClinicalSim.ai

 5. Control Over Difficulty and Feedback

-Students reframed AI patients as practice tools, not tests:
+Students reframed AI patients as practice tools rather than tests:

 • Adjustable difficulty from "helpful mode" to "stress-test mode"